maidsafe/temp_safe_network/safe-cli/README.md

 Right now, only a secret key (of a `SafeKey` with coins) can be used to pay for the costs, but in the future a `Wallet` will be also allowed for this purpose.

-For example, if we use the secret key we obtained when creating a `SafeKey` in our example in previous section to pay for the costs, we can create a `Wallet` with a new spendable balance by simply running:
+For example, if we use the secret key we obtained when creating a `SafeKey` in our example in the previous section to pay for the costs, we can create a `Wallet` with a new spendable balance by simply running:

 ```shell
 $ safe wallet create --pay-with 62e323615235122f7e20c7f05ddf56c5e5684853d21f65fca686b0bfb2ed851a --name first-spendable-balance